DISH, Comcast SportsNet reach deal in regional dispute

-WASHINGTON (Reuters) - Satellite TV provider DISH Network Corp and Comcast Corp’s SportsNet have reached a deal allowing the cable giant’s regional sports networks to remain on-air for DISH subscribers, the two companies said on Saturday.
+WASHINGTON, Dec 20 (Reuters) - Satellite TV provider DISH Network Corp and Comcast Corp’s SportsNet have reached a deal allowing the cable giant’s regional sports networks to remain on-air for DISH subscribers, DISH said on Saturday.

 The two pay-TV companies have been in negotiations over whether DISH would drop Comcast’s regional sports network, threatening access to televised games for satellite-TV customers in the Chicago, San Francisco and Washington areas.